 Is All Sublimation Paper the Same?

 While there are several companies that make sublimation paper there really isn’t much difference between the papers they make.
-Most any sublimation paper will have the similar results.
+From the tests I’ve done most sublimation papers have the same results.

-The difference is with other things like packaging and instructions.
-Some don’t include any instructions.
+In my experience differences are with other things like packaging and instructions.
+Some I used did not include any instructions.
 While others include helpful instructions as well as a chart for time and temperature.
-Most will have a watermark or color so you know which side to use.
+From the ones I used most had a watermark or color so you know which side to use.

-Things like drying time and thickness really aren’t important for sublimation paper.
-You only need to worry about drying times when using photo paper since it has a different coating.
+In my experience things like drying time and thickness really aren’t important for sublimation paper.
+I’ve found the only time anyone needs to worry about drying times is when using photo paper.
 Which can’t be used for sublimation anyway.

 Also, sublimation ink dries faster than stock ink.
-No matter which paper you use drying times isn’t going to be an issue with sublimation ink.
+No matter which paper you use I’ve never seen drying times be an issue with sublimation ink.

-Thickness may cut down on blowout in your heat press.
+The thing i noticed was thicker paper helped with blowout in my heat press for certain images.
 But as for printing thickness has no impact (laser printers are another story).
-Some printers tend to jam more with thicker paper.
+I’ve also noticed some printers tend to jam more with thicker paper.

 Sublimation Paper Recommendations

-Here are our top picks for sublimation paper.
+Here are my top picks for sublimation paper.
 These papers include instructions, a chart, and mark the back so you know which side to use:

-If you want to save money by not using sublimation paper, then don’t use copy or multipurpose paper.
-It will have noticeably worse results than color laser paper.
+If you want to save money by not using sublimation paper, then don’t use copy paper.
+Pay a few cents more for color laser paper, in my experience it’s worth it.

-This paper won’t have any instructions but you can use either side.
-It costs slightly more than copy paper but is much better:
+This paper won’t have any instructions but you can use either side:

 You can use sublimation paper for sublimation.
 You can also use color laser paper for sublimation but not all designs will turn out the same.